Kansas State University

 - Kansas State University lists these schools as ones to compare itself within federal IPEDS data, and they do the same back: Oklahoma State University-Main Campus, Louisiana State University and Agricultural & Mechanical College, Iowa State University, Colorado State University-Fort Collins

-- Kansas State University compares itself to these institutions, but not vice versa: North Carolina State University at Raleigh, Auburn University, Clemson University, University of Massachusetts-Amherst, Oregon State University, Washington State University
+- Kansas State University compares itself to these institutions, but not vice versa: North Carolina State University at Raleigh, Clemson University, Auburn University, University of Massachusetts-Amherst, Oregon State University, Washington State University

-- These institutions compare themselves to Kansas State University, but not vice versa: Brigham Young University, Florida State University, Rutgers University-New Brunswick, University of Oklahoma-Norman Campus, Texas Tech University, University of Alaska Fairbanks, University of Kansas, Utah State University, Montana State University, University of Mississippi, Northern Arizona University, Sam Houston State University, University of Idaho, Rutgers University-Newark, New Mexico State University-Main Campus, University of Wyoming, Western Michigan University, Southern Illinois University-Edwardsville
+- These institutions compare themselves to Kansas State University, but not vice versa: Brigham Young University, Florida State University, Rutgers University-New Brunswick, Texas Tech University, University of Oklahoma-Norman Campus, University of Kansas, University of Alaska Fairbanks, Utah State University, University of Mississippi, Sam Houston State University, New Mexico State University-Main Campus, North Dakota State University-Main Campus, University of Idaho, Montana State University, Rutgers University-Newark, Western Michigan University, Northern Arizona University, University of Wyoming, Southern Illinois University Edwardsville

 Enrollment